aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/calculating-ifna-function-using-aspose-cells/_index.md

 Aspose.Cells supports the calculation of the IFNA Excel function.
 The IFNA function returns the value you specify if the formula returns the #N/A error value; otherwise, it returns the result of the formula.

 {{% /alert %}}
-## **Calculating IFNA function using Aspose.Cells for JavaScript via C++**
+## **Calculating the IFNA function using Aspose.Cells for JavaScript via C++**
 The following sample code illustrates the calculation of the IFNA function using Aspose.Cells for JavaScript via C++.

 ```html